trcosner/advocate-search-platform/DISCUSSION.md

 ## Architecture / Design Decisions

 ### Core Performance Improvements
-- **Database Integration**: PostgreSQL with pagination and indexing for scalability
+- **Database Integration**: PostgreSQL with pagination and indexing for scalability and search
 - **Pagination**: Traditional page-based navigation for reliable performance
 - **Search & Filtering**: By name, specialty, and location for patient advocate discovery, filter by experience and degree
-- **TypeScript Enhancement**: Proper typing throughout for code safety

 ### Patient-Focused UX Improvements
 - **Mobile-responsive design** for healthcare patients primarily on mobile